NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

             return self.position
 ```

-And now, you will set item to request the position and get the value from the item:
+And now, you will set item to return the position and get the value from the item:

 ```python
 ...